Life moves quickly. It’s easy to get distracted. But that can be costly.

 The annual fall Medicare open enrollment period runs from Oct.
 15 through Dec.
 7, while the annual Medicare Advantage open enrollment period runs from Jan.
 1 through March 31.

 Medicare Advantage, one of the two main types of Medicare, is coverage offered by private insurance companies, like HMOs and PPOs, that are approved by Medicare.
-(The other type, Original Medicare, the government-managed health insurance coverage.)
+(The other type, Original Medicare, is government-managed health insurance coverage.)

 - Switch to a different Medicare Advantage plan (with or without drug coverage)